os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_agriculture/forest/documentation/forest_disc.markdown

 ## Afforestation and reforestation

-Deforestation and reforestation are activities that impacts the evolution of the global forest surface.
+Deforestation and reforestation are activities that impact the evolution of the global forest surface.
 They both impact unmanaged forests.

 Deforestation is directly the **deforestation_surface** from the inputs.